veracode/Veracode-Community-Projects/README.md

 - [Veracode UM Powershell Tool](https://github.com/IGDEXE/Veracode-UM-Tool) ([IGD753](https://github.com/IGDEXE)) - A completed User management tool write in Powershell using the Veracode APIs.
 You can use to create, block, delete and update users, in Windows, Linux or Mac terminal.
 This a simplified and translated version from the original in [Portuguese](https://github.com/IGDEXE/Veracode-UM).

 - [Veracode UM Powershell Tool in Portuguese](https://github.com/IGDEXE/Veracode-UM) ([IGD753](https://github.com/IGDEXE)) - A completed User management tool write in Powershell using the Veracode APIs.
 This version is completed in Portuguese, and you can use to create, block, delete and update users, in Windows, Linux or Mac terminal.

+- [Veracode Bulk User Creator and Editor](https://github.com/cadonuno/Veracode-Bulk-User-Management) ([cadonuno](https://github.com/cadonuno/)) - This script allows for bulk modifying and/or creating users in Veracode.

 ## Application vulnerability correlation